Check out this review of my visit to Duncansby Stacks, a stunning walk located just a few miles from John O’Groats.

 2. Getting to Duncansby Stacks

-Duncansby Stacks are located to the East of John O’Groats, at a place called Duncansby Head.
+Duncansby Stacks are located to the East of John O’Groats, at Duncansby Head.

-To reach them take a right turn off the A99 just infront of the Seaview Hotel (which is on the right hand side of the A99).
+To reach them turn right off the A99 just in front of the Seaview Hotel (on the right-hand side of the A99).
 This is just as you are coming into the outskirts of John O’Groats.

-Keep travelling along this road to Duncasby Head.
+Keep travelling along this road to Duncansby Head.
 It is approximately 2 miles and most of the road is single track with passing places.

-At the end of the road you will cross a cattle grid as Duncasby Head is an open grazing area, meaning sheep are grazing freely there.
+At the end of the road, you will cross a cattle grid as Duncansby Head is an open grazing area, meaning sheep are grazing freely there.
 As such extra care is needed with dogs and they should be kept on a lead.

 As you reach Duncansby Head you will see the lighthouse ahead of you.